Want to get accepted into the entrepreneurial hall of fame?

 At some point, not having money to spend will hurt your visibility and your chance to spread the word about your product.
 This means that you’ll experience slower growth and that you’ll have less means to spend on serving your customers.

-While we do recommend bootstrapping your startup for as long as you can, be careful not let it kill your growth.
-If you want to make it into the startup hall of fame, you probably will need funding at some point.
+While bootstrapping your startup for as long as you can is a good idea, be careful not to let it kill your growth.
+If you want to make it into the startup hall of fame, you will need to get funded at some point.
 Make sure you’re always on top of your financial situation and be smart about the decisions you make.

 If you like the idea of bootstrapping, we think this will inspire you

 Steve McLeod interviews startup founders about their businesses and discuss the different ways to make bootstrapping work.

 Founders at Work